Top 10 Most Terrifying Harry Potter Fantastic Beasts

 Other than its size, the Basilisk has extremely venomous fangs, as well as the ability to petrify or instantly kill with its gaze.
 This makes the creature arguably even deadlier than Medusa of Greek mythology fame.
 In addition, the Harry Potter books established that even an Elder Wand wielding Dumbledore could not reverse the petrification caused by a Basilisk, and that Basilisk venom is strong enough to destroy Voldemort’s horcruxes.
 In short, unless you are a fluent Parselmouth, don’t even think of going near a Basilisk.
 And even if you are one, you need to think thrice before attempting to breed or control such a fiendish beast.

 Chimaeras in the world of Harry Potter are similar to the ones described by classical Greek myths, i.e. a creature with a lion’s head, a goat’s body, and a dragon’s tail.
-According to Newt Scamander, there has only ever been one successful slaying of a Chimaera, with the wizard who accomplished the feat there after plummeting to his death from his winged horse to his death shortly afterward.
+According to Newt Scamander, there has only ever been one successful slaying of a Chimaera, with the wizard who accomplished the feat there after plummeting to his death from his winged horse.
 With all the other things he was dealing with back then, Harry Potter should really be glad he never had to go up against a Chimaera in the original books and stories.
-This mythical creature might have succeeded in killing him when Voldemort, dragons, and basilisks all failed.
+This mythical creature might have succeeded in killing the boy wizard when Voldemort, dragons, and basilisks all failed.

 In the original Greek myth, Bellerophon slayed the Chimaera while riding the winged-horse Pegasus.
 Subsequently, he fell off Pegasus, to his death, when he tried to fly to Mount Olympus.

 Dragons are no strangers to fantasy fiction.
 What makes the ones in the world of Harry Potter exceptionally terrifying, though, is that they are completely feral.
 These are no Smaugs, or Saphiras, or Elliotts, who could be deceived, reasoned with, or befriended.
 Dragons in Harry Potter’s world are pure engines of destruction, among the most powerful fantastic beasts.
 They are an assured grisly death for anyone stupid enough to approach them unprepared.